Users who plan to work onsite should complete the following training.

 Facility Onboarding – In Person

 To perform work in a Facility at the Foundry, you need to complete an in-person orientation for that facility.
 Each Facility has its own onboarding process.
 Contact your assigned scientist to schedule your onboarding orientation.
-The facility onboarding documents can be found below for reference.
+The facility onboarding documents can be found below (for reference only).

 WPC and OJT Training